What is trauma?

 What is EMDR?

 The mind can often heal itself naturally, in the same way as the body does.
 Much of this natural coping mechanism occurs during sleep, particularly during rapid eye movement (REM) sleep.
 Francine Shapiro, a researcher from Stanford University, developed Eye Movement Desensitization and Reprocessing (EMDR) in 1987, utilizing this natural process in order to successfully treat Post-Traumatic Stress Disorder (PTSD).
-Since then, EMDR has been used to effectively treat a wide range of mental health problems.
+Since then, EMDR has been used to effectively treat a wide range of mental health issues.

 What happens when you are traumatized?

 Most of the time your body routinely manages new information and experiences without you being aware of it.
-However, when something out of the ordinary occurs and you are traumatized by an overwhelming event (e.g.a car accident) or by being repeatedly subjected to distress (e.g. childhood neglect), your natural coping mechanism can become overloaded.
+However, when something out of the ordinary occurs and you are traumatized by an overwhelming event (e.g.a car accident) or by being repeatedly subjected to distress (e.g. bullying or childhood neglect), your natural coping mechanism can become overloaded.
 This overloading can result in disturbing experiences remaining frozen in your brain or "unprocessed".
 Such unprocessed memories and feelings are stored in the limbic system of your brain in a "raw" and emotional form, rather than in a verbal "story" mode.
 This limbic system maintains traumatic memories in an isolated memory network that is associated with emotions and physical sensations, and which are disconnected from the brain's cortex where we use language to store memories.
 The limbic system's traumatic memories can be continually triggered when you experience events similar to the difficult experiences you have been through.
 Often the memory itself is long forgotten, but the painful feelings such as anxiety, panic, anger or despair are continually triggered in the present.
-Your ability to live in the present and learn from new experiences can therefore become inhibited.
-EMDR helps create the connections between your brain's memory networks, enabling your brain to process the traumatic memory in a very natural way, rather than becoming retraumatized by simply talking about the memory.
+Your ability to live in the present and learn from new experiences can therefore become compromised.
+EMDR helps create the connections between your brain's memory networks, enabling your brain to process the traumatic memory in a very natural way, rather than becoming re-traumatized by simply talking about the memory.

 What is an EMDR session like?